 If the personal services entity has a net loss relating to your personal services income, no amount is attributed to you.
-However, you should read question D15 Other deductions to claim a deduction for the loss.
+You need to read D15 Other deductions to claim a deduction for the loss.

-You can find an explanation of the rules relating to the attribution of personal services income in Taxation Ruling TR 2003/6- Income tax: attribution of personal services income.
+There is an explanation of the rules relating to the attribution of personal services income in Taxation Ruling TR 2003/6 - Income tax: attribution of personal services income.

-- Go to Total tax withheld. - Return to main menu Individual tax return instructions. - Go back to question 8 Australian superannuation lump sum payments.
+- · Go to Total tax withheld. - Return to main menu Individual tax return instructions.

+Go back to question 8 Australian superannuation lump sum payments.